keithlegg/gnelscript/README.md

 Pure python 3D tools.

-A complete-ish rebuild of my first repository, pyrender.
+A complete-ish rebuild of my oringial repository, pyrender.
 This code is a sandbox of many different tools I have worked with over the years.

 The big changes from oringial pyrender: